cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 [posix]: https://en.wikipedia.org/wiki/POSIX

-Using `-std=c11 -pedantic` encourages you to be more explicit about what OS-specific functions you're using. `strncasecmp` is usually only found on Unix-like operating systems.
+Using `-std=c11 -pedantic` encourages you to be more explicit about what compiler- or OS-specific functions you're using. `strncasecmp` is usually only found on Unix-like operating systems.
 It isn't available, for instance, when compiling on
 Windows with the MSVC compiler; if you want similar functionality, you need the